 1. Report Online

 Complete the BRSS online form.
+Please note: after you click on the link, make sure to click on the option Bias Report and Support System (BRSS).
 Once the online form has been completed, the BRSS coordinator will receive an email notification and assign your report to a BRSS team member.

 2. Report by Phone